ShinnDing/Binary-Search-Tree/README.md

     4) Binary Search Tree class must be separate from Node class and implement recursive methods.
     5) Implement encapsulation by having a clean separation between the Node and binary search tree classes.
     6) Use a linked implementation.
+6. Comment each class using Javadocs style.
+7. Include UML Structure Diagram.